2023 Most Popular Optometry Schools in Kentucky

 The school below is the most popular for optometry majors pursuing a .

-Our 2023 rankings named University of Pikeville the most popular school in Kentucky for optometry students.
-UPIKE is a small private not-for-profit school located in the town of Pikeville.
+Our analysis found University of Pikeville to be the most popular school for optometry students who want to pursue a degree in Kentucky.
+UPIKE is a small private not-for-profit school located in the remote town of Pikeville.

-Explore all the Most Popular Optometry Colleges in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Optometry Schools in the Southeast Area or other specific states within that region.

 One of 30 majors within the healthcare area of study, optometry has other similar majors worth exploring.